What is an energy monitor?

 How to reduce your energy consumption

-For example, the Energy Saving Trust says that turning appliances off at the plug when not in use and avoiding leaving them on standby saves on average around £35 per year in energy bills.
+Switch your appliances off at the wall: The Energy Saving Trust says that turning appliances off at the plug when not in use and avoiding leaving them on standby saves on average around £35 per year in energy bills.

-For example, replacing your old, energy inefficient fridge-freezer with a new energy saving recommended one could save you up to £26 every year and replacing a 12 year old tumble dryer with a new Energy Saving Trust Recommended model will save you around £21 in energy bills each year.
+For example, replacing your old, energy inefficient fridge-freezer with a new energy saving recommended one could save you up to £26 every year.